NEUBIAS/bise-documents/How-to-curate/how-to-curate.md

 >>   - be wary of names that are very long (>25 characters).
 If shortening the name is necessary, don't truncate it in a way (*e.g.* within the middle of a word) that would render it meaningless or unintuitive

 ## Description
 Textual description of the software, e.g. *"The neuTube is a collection of neuron reconstruction tools from fluorescence microscope images.
 It has an interactive system with a 3D viewer, which can be clicked in 3D and perform neuron tracing automatically and semi-automatically.
 It can automatically recognize branching points as junctions.
-Traced neurons can be exported to swc format, which could be imported by various software packages. neuTube has Win and Mac OS standalone executable builds and may also be installed by manual compilation.
-In addition, neuTube can be used as a plugin in Vaa3D."*
+Traced neurons can be exported to swc format, which could be imported by various software packages. neuTube has Win and Mac OS standalone executable builds and may also be installed by manual compilation."*

 *example 2: "All-path-pruning 2.0 (APP2) is neuron tracing (fully automated) component of Vaa3D.
 APP2 prunes an initial reconstruction tree of a neuron’s morphology using a long-segment-first hierarchical procedure instead of the original termini-first-search process in APP.
 APP2 computes the distance transform of all image voxels directly for a gray-scale image, without the need to binarize the image before invoking the conventional distance transform.
 APP2 uses a fast-marching algorithm to compute the initial reconstruction trees without pre-computing a large graph.
 This method allows to trace large images.
 This method can be used with default parameters or user-defined parameters."*